shorepine/alles/getting-started.md

 ## Upgrade the firmware

 It's helpful to make sure your Alles speaker has the latest firmware.
-After you first set up wifi (and make sure your wifi can connect to the internet,) if you turn off then on the speaker, then press the + button while the "joining wifi" tones are playing (before it plays the turn-on bleep), the speaker will connect to the internet and download the latest Alles speaker firmware right to the device, then reboot.
-It takes about a minute, and you'll hear a different repeating tone while it works.
+If you have a recent speaker, you can do this wirelesly.
+If you have an older one, it's slightly more complicated but only takes a few minutes of setup (and you can do it wirelessly going forward.)
+[See the guide on upgrading a hardware Alles speaker](https://github.com/bwhitman/alles/tree/main/alles-flashing.md)

 ## Control Alles